kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 This would allow Node A to be aware of B, C, D and then create a full mesh.

 We wish to decommision Node A and promote Node B to become the new KRC.
-Imagine at this point we cut over Node D to point it's KRC at Node B.
+Imagine at this point we cut over Node D to point its KRC at Node B.

 ```
 ┌─────────────────┐                ┌─────────────────┐